Ducorits/IP-Edit-alpha/README.md

 # IP-Edit-alpha
-Early version of a minecraft datapack intended to make editing, and making portals from immersive portals easier.
+Early version of a minecraft datapack intended to make making and editing portals from immersive portals easier.

 === How to use ===